 Of course, it falls to the couple to carry the film, making it a virtual two-hander albeit with a few supporting roles to add variety and assist the narrative’s back-story.

 As Ratna, the maid of “Sir” who would much rather be a fashion designer, Tillotama Shome expertly balances the display of stoic servitude with a few moments of letting down the hair (the Ganesh dance is a joy) and deeply personal feelings.
 The best of those coming atop the roof of her employer’s building where, although alone, the rest of Mumbai can be seen and heard.
-This visual metaphor visually reinforces the themes of inner solitude even amongst millions of other souls.
-Widowed after only two months of marriage, Ratna’s only hope of escaping the small-minded stigma of losing her husband—as if his illness was her fault—is to embrace the metropolis and become a modern woman.
+This visual metaphor reinforces the themes of inner solitude even amongst millions of other souls.
+Widowed after just two months of marriage, Ratna’s only hope of escaping the small-minded stigma of losing her husband—as if his illness was her fault—is to embrace the metropolis and become a modern woman.
 Step one is to defy tradition and wear bangles!

 Vivek Gomber also turns in a credible performance as Ashwin, whose devotion to family brought him back from New York City where he was just beginning to find his way in the world as a writer.
 Now he works overseeing the construction of multi-floored buildings instead of multi-chapter novels.
 His wedding never got off the ground, learning of his intended’s voracious appetite for men other than himself just a day before their vows were to have been made.

 Over the course of the film, the romance takes its time to heat up, but when it finally does flicker into life it doesn’t seem able to be anything more than a one-kiss wonder.
 For how could Ashwin’s circle ever deign to admit a servant into the exalted mix.
 Once again, the opinions (perceived or real) of others threaten to quash sincere feelings and potential happiness of the smitten couple.